Header

 Summary of Research

 Is depressed mood an adaptation (e.g. for dealing with social conflict, or infection)?
 Were autistic people renowned for their exceptional memory and technical skills in the past (as famous autistic people like Temple Grandin claim)?
 We are testing such evolutionary explanations for common mental “disorders” and are developing better empirical and theoretical frameworks for analyzing mental health from an evolutionary perspective.
-Our general approach is that depressed mood states might help solve certain adaptive problems, but this can become dysregulated and turn into chronic depression in modern societies; similarly, we view many mental "disorders" (like some forms of autism) as extremes of a spectrum of neurodiverse personality traits that was likely functional in past societies.
+Our general approach is that depressed mood states might help solve certain adaptive problems, but this can become dysregulated and turn into chronic depression in modern societies; similarly, we view many mental "disorders" (like some forms of autism) as extremes of a spectrum of neurodivergent personality traits that was likely functional in past societies.
 We also develop frameworks for systematically reviewing and interpreting the empirical evidence pertinent to evolutionary explanations of mental disorders.
-In addition to such theoretical work, we plan to collect quantitative data on neurodiverse traits among non-WEIRD populations and relate them to fitness outcomes in order to better understand how selection might have acted on them, as well as qualitative ethnographic insights into how neurodiverse people fare in small-scale subsistence societies.
+In addition to such theoretical work, we developed a culturally-adapted questionnaire for measuring neurodivergent traits among the Tsimane people, with the goal to relate them to fitness and other life outcomes in order to better test evolutionary hypotheses and understand how neurodivergent people might have fared in more traditional societies.
+This quantitative work is supplemented and informed by qualitative ethnographic insights.

 Selected Published Articles